vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Sunday 2026-08-02, I skipped all exercises to make time for meal prep in the afternoon, since I had run out of cooked vegetables.

+## 2026-08-03: abridged at-home jogging and skipped strength exercises

+On Monday 2026-08-03, I did hand gripper exercises as usual but did abridged at-home jogging (17 minutes compared to the usual 30 minutes or more) and skipped strength exercises.
+This was due to a mix of heat-related exhaustion, interrupted sleep overnight, and a general time crunch.